Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 This is a critical new step.
 Before creating the annotation entries, the logic must build the category map.

-1. From the list of all layers retrieved in Step 2, extract all unique `class_label` values.
+1. From the list of all layers retrieved in Step 2, extract all unique tags contained in each layer's `class_labels` array.
 2. Create the `categories` list for the COCO JSON file.
 Each entry will have a unique `id` and `name`.
 3. Create an in-memory dictionary `category_map = {"label_name": category_id, ...}` for fast lookups when building the annotations.